AdobeDocs/commerce-webapi/src/pages/graphql/usage/index.md

   }
 }
 ```

-#### Return a list of Magento mutations
+#### Return a list of mutations

-The following query returns a list of Magento mutations.
+The following query returns a list of mutations.

 **Request:**